 Branderij de Tweelingh

-But you don’t care about the gin?
+Is gin not your thing?
 Are you into modern or contemporary art?
-Then this should be on your list when you do a day trip to Schiedam.
+Then these places should be on your list when you visit Schiedam:

 Stedelijk Museum Schiedam